SherG/perpetual-elm/exampleSite/content/about.md

 1. We take a consultative approach.
     Our goal is to find the best fit for your situation, quickly.
 We don’t impose a one-size-fits-all solution.
 We prize repeat business.
-2. Fast funding that's smart\
+2. Fast funding that's smart and rooted in experience\
    Our proprietary funding network was created by, and is maintained daily by, a New York City-based industry veteran with over 20 years of finance experience.
 This allows us open the door to ultra-fast, simplified deals from some of the biggest -- and most highly rated -- names in finance.